desavera/realyse/README.md

 ### solution for question #3

-- A very challenging use case where we will need to do a hierarchical aggregation using Spark Dataframesin Scala.
+- A very challenging use case where we will need to do a hierarchical aggregation using Spark Dataframes in Scala.
 - REF : https://stackoverflow.com/questions/52508872/how-to-recursively-aggregate-treelikehierarchical-data-using-spark

 ### solution for question #4